tranSMART-Foundation/transmart/transmart-data/README.md

 Do not forget to update your Solr index, if your setup requires it to be triggered manually.

+A single target can be used to find and load all data for a study

+    make -C samples/{oracle,postgres} load_study_GSE8581

+This will parse the stored datasets, and parse datasets separately places under `samples/studies/<study name>`.
+Clinical data will be loaded first, if available, then other data types and any `browse tab` metadata.

 ### For MacOSX
 The loading scripts use the -e option from the function readlink.
 This